greenelab/BioBombe/4.analyze-components/README.md

 The activations can represent biological or technical patterns present in a specific quantity for the given sample and feature.

 The samples are also reconstructed back into the original input gene expression dimensions.
-In this module, we explore the ability of compression models to reconstruct and capture variation in input samples.
+In this module, we explore the ability of compression models to reconstruct and capture signals present in input samples.

 ## Reproduce Analysis